HL7/cqf-recommendations/pages/methodology.md

 This implementation guide defines profiles for each of the request resources to be used as recommendation instances:

+* [AdministerMedicationTask](StructureDefinition-cpg-administermedicationtask.html): Recommendation to administer a specific medication
 * [CommunicationRequest](StructureDefinition-cpg-communicationrequest.html): Recommendation for a specific communication
+* [DispenseMedicationTask](StructureDefinition-cpg-dispensemedicationtask.html): Recommendation to dispense a specific medication
+* [DocumentMedicationTask](StructureDefinition-cpg-documentmedicationtask.html): Recommendation to document use of a specific medication
 * [ImmunizationRecommendation](StructureDefinition-cpg-immunizationrecommendation.html): Recommendation for a particular immunization
 * [MedicationRequest](StructureDefinition-cpg-medicationrequest.html): Recommendation for a specific medication
 * [ProposeDiagnosisTask](StructureDefinition-cpg-proposediagnosistask.html): Recommendation to propose a specific diagnosis
-* [QuestionnaireTask](StructureDefinition-cpg-questionnairetask.html): Recommendation to collect specific information using a questionnaire
+* [CollectInformationTask](StructureDefinition-cpg-collectinformationtask.html): Recommendation to collect specific information using a questionnaire
-* [RecordDetectedIssue](StructureDefinition-cpg-recorddetectedissue.html): Recommendation to record a specific detected issue
+* [RecordDetectedIssueTask](StructureDefinition-cpg-recorddetectedissuetask.html): Recommendation to record a specific detected issue
 * [RecordInferenceTask](StructureDefinition-cpg-recordinferencetask.html): Recommendation to record a specific inference
 * [ReportFlagTask](StructureDefinition-cpg-reportflagtask.html): Recommendation to report a particular flag
 * [ServiceRequest](StructureDefinition-cpg-servicerequest.html): Recommendation for a particular procedure or referral to a specialist or instructions for self-care such as smoking cessation counseling or exercise